syncfusion-content/angular-docs/angular/Gantt/Unscheduled-Tasks.md

 ![](Unscheduled-Tasks_images/Image1.png)

-N> If the [`allowUnscheduledTask`](/api/angular/ejgantt#members:allowUnscheduledTask) property is set to `false` for unplanned task, the Gantt will automatically calculate the scheduled dates with default value of duration 1 and the project scheduled start date is considered as start date for a task.
+N> If the [`allowUnscheduledTask`](/api/angular/ejgantt#members:allowUnscheduledTask) property is set to `false` for unplanned task, the Gantt will automatically calculate the scheduled dates with default value of duration 1 and the project scheduled start date is considered as the start date for the task.

 ## Show/hide null text in Gantt columns

 You can show/hide the null text cell value for start date, end date and duration columns by using the `showNullText` column property.
 This can be customized in load event of Gantt.
-You can change the `Null` string by using the `nullText` property in the locale text file of the Gantt control.
+You can change the `Null` string by using the `nullText` property in the localization text file of the Gantt control.
 The following code snippets explain this behavior.

 {% tabs %}